 But are debit cards really that much safer?
 Can you go into debt with a debit card?

-You can go into debt with a debit card.
-Although debit cards are linked to your checking account balance, overdraft protection fees and insufficient fund fees can leave account holders’ debit card balances in the red.
+Debit cards are a type of payment card that allows you to spend money you already have, so you don’t accrue any real debt.
+However, even though debit cards are linked to your checking account balance, things like overdraft protection fees and insufficient fund fees can leave account holders’ debit card balances in the negative.

 The good news is that you are unlikely to go into life-altering debt when using your debit card.
 However, if you get careless, overdraft fees can add up to be more than a minor inconvenience.